 Hyundai’s Matte Paint Guide – A guide for caring for matte paint by the manufacturer.

 Whether you go with a standard solid paint, want to make your car stand out with a metallic or pearlescent car cover coat, or go all out and have a matte finish done, it is important to pick the right type of paint.
-It is more than just the color—with different pros and cons, selecting the right type of paint will determine how easy it is to repair any scratches and whether or not you need to invest in a good car cover.
+It is more than just the color—with different pros and cons, selecting the right type of paint will determine how easy it is to repair any scratches and whether or not you need to invest in a good custom car cover.